linux-cultist/venv-selector.nvim/README.md

       { "nvim-telescope/telescope.nvim", branch = "0.1.x", dependencies = { "nvim-lua/plenary.nvim" } },
     },
   lazy = false,
-  branch = "regexp", -- This is the regexp branch, use this until its merged with the main branch later config = function()
+  branch = "regexp", -- This is the regexp branch, use this for the new version config = function()
       require("venv-selector").setup()
     end,